logo

 Minot State University

 At Minot State University (MSU), individuals interested in substance abuse counseling can complete a 120-credit Bachelor of Science (BS) in Addiction Studies.
-This degree teaches students about a range of addictions, such as chemical dependency, alcohol, and compulsive disorders, and how to help clients address, prevent, and recover from addictive behaviors.
+This degree teaches students about a range of addictions, such as chemical dependency, alcohol, and compulsive disorders, as well as how to help clients address, prevent, and recover from addictive behaviors.
 Students will also learn about the social, cultural, and legal systems that impact addiction in society and the many ways individuals can be impacted by addiction.
 MSU requires students to complete 38-40 credits of general education, at least 66 credits in Addiction Studies, and the remaining credits are electives.
 In the senior year of the program, students complete a nine-month supervised work experience in an organization providing related services.
 Coursework and work experience completed in the BS program can be used towards the requirements for the Licensed Addiction Counselor (LAC) and Licensed Clinical Addiction Counselor (LCAC) credentials in North Dakota.
-Students majoring in other subjects can complete a 24-credit minor in Addiction Studies, although this may not be sufficient to meet state licensing requirements on its own.
+Students majoring in other subjects can complete a 24-credit minor or 18-credit concentration in Addiction Studies, although these alone may not be sufficient to meet state licensing requirements.

 Nueta Hidatsa Sahnish College